-Before using a new method or instrument, you should determine its operational (calibration) range (upper and lower limits).
-Calibrate according to 5020B.1, or verify the calibration by analyzing prepared standard solutions ranging from low to high concentrations.
+Before using a new method or instrument, determine its operational (calibration) range (upper and lower limits).
+Calibrate according to 5020 B.1, or verify the calibration by analyzing prepared standard solutions ranging from low to high concentrations.
 Determine the maximum concentration that can be measured within 10% of its true value based on the calibration curve: this is the limit of linearity.
-All samples whose concentrations are above the limit of linearity or the highest calibration point, whichever is lower, must be diluted.
+All samples that have concentrations above the limit of linearity or the highest calibration point, whichever is lower, must be diluted.

-If reporting results <MRL, initially estimate the MDL as a concentration about 3 to 5 times lower than the minimum calibration standard.
-The method for determining the MDL is based on the procedure outlined by the U.S. Environmental Protection Agency (EPA).1 doing them all in one batch.
+If reporting results < MRL, initially estimate the MDL as a concentration about 3 to 5 times lower than the minimum calibration standard.
+The method for determining the MDL is based on the procedure outlined by the US EPA.1

+To determine an MDL, prepare and analyze at least 7 portions of a solution spiked at or near the minimum calibration concentration and an equal number of blanks.
+Analysts should prepare and analyze the spikes and blanks over 3 d rather than performing them all in one batch.
 If one MDL will be used for multiple instruments, then the MDL analysis must be performed across all of them (however, it is unnecessary to analyze all samples on all instruments).
-Analysts must prepare and analyze at least two spikes and two blanks on different calendar dates for each instrument.
-If evaluating more than three instruments, then one set of spikes and blanks can be analyzed on multiple instruments, so long as at least seven sets of spikes and blanks total are used.
+Analysts must prepare and analyze at least 2 spikes and 2 blanks on different calendar dates for each instrument.
+If evaluating more than 3 instruments, then 1 set of spikes and blanks can be analyzed on multiple instruments, as long as at least 7 sets of spikes and blanks total are used.
 Alternatively, determine instrument-specific MDLs.